boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 }
 {{</highlight>}}

+There are ways to add dynamic mappings where elastic will guess the type, but generally I found this more problematic then its worth.
+Explicit is always better then implicit when it comes to code in my opinion.

 ## Searching

 Almost everyone puts some "magic" on top of the queries, where the magic is trying to modify the users query to produce the intended result.
 Its worth keeping in mind that any search program at heart is a big dumb string matching algorithm with some ranking on top.
 The true value from search is knowing the data, knowing that the user is trying to archive and tweaking both the index and the queries to help achieve this goal.